knightsUCF/SC/Analysis.md

 print(x = head(x = cluster1.markers.MAST, n = 10))
 ```

-TODO: review documentation for MAST
+TODO: review documentation for MAST, review what else is needed for this section

 <h4>Output</h4>